raccoon510/raccoon510/README.md

 - 👋 Hi, I’m Roshani Jawale
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Artificial Intelligence(Dream Field)- currently working on Web & Application development
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning from scratch
-- 📫 How to reach me roshanijawale@gmail.com
+- 📫 How to reach me -> roshanijawale@gmail.com

 <!---
 raccoon510/raccoon510 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.